jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/pots-depth.rst

   the joint 5's axis, press ``d``
 * Save and optionally compare the old and new files using something like meld.
-* The script suggest to reboot your dVRK controller.
-This is not necessary if your remembered to use the ``-C`` option for the ``dvrk_console_json`` (introduced with dVRK 2.0.1)
+* The script suggests rebooting your dVRK controller.
+This is not necessary if you remembered to use the ``-C`` option for the ``dvrk_console_json`` (introduced with dVRK 2.0.1)
 * Restart your dVRK console application using ``-C`` option and repeat the steps above.
 Ideally you shouldn't have to adjust the offset